markh-de/KiVar/README.md

 For referring to a Choice name, **Choice Identifiers** are used.
 They are basically the same as the name itself, but rules for [quoting and escaping](#quoting-and-escaping) of special characters apply.
 Choice Identifiers are **case-sensitive**.

-The reserved Choice identifiers `?` and `*` can be used to assign template data to Choices not defined or not fully defined, respectively, for the corresponding assignment.
+The reserved Choice identifiers `?` and `*` can be used to assign template data to Choices not defined or not fully defined, respectively, for the corresponding Assignment.
 For details, refer to the [Stand-In Choice](#stand-in-choice) and [Default Choices](#default-choice) sections below.

 ##### Declaration and Definition